Saturnalia for the Romans was a time for stuffing themselves until they were sick and drinking until they fell over.

 During the seven days of festivities, masters and slaves exchanged clothes and roles.
 They played dice to decide who would be the household lord and who the servant.
 No business was conducted, courts were closed and those caught in acts of vandalism were given amnesty.

-The poet Lucian of Samosata, playing one year the role of Satan, outlines his concept of Saturnalia: ‘All things serious are barred.
+The poet Lucian of Samosata, playing one year the role of Saturn, outlines his concept of Saturnalia: ‘All things serious are barred.
 Drinking and being drunk is required.
 Noise and games of chance are essential.
 Appointing of kings and feasting of slaves, singing naked, and the occasional ducking of faces in icy water, such are the functions over which I preside.’

 Saturnalia celebrations began during the week leading up to the winter solstice on 22 December, the shortest day of the year.
 To mark what was called the Birth of the Unconquerable Sun, candlelit parades heralded the growing light of longer days and culminated with the Lord of Misrule’s journey on the back of a donkey to the Forum on 25 December.